 Women who are pregnant should have a periodontal exam as part of prenatal care.
 Statistics have found that only half of expecting mothers receive proper dental care.

-The hormonal changes during pregnancy change the body’s natural response to dental plaque, and thus exaggerate the way the gum tissues react to the bacteria in plaque, thus resulting in a higher chance of pregnant women getting gingivitis.
+The hormonal changes during pregnancy change the body’s natural response to dental plaque exaggerating the way the gum tissues react to the bacteria in plaque resulting in a higher chance of pregnant women getting gingivitis.
 Generally, if extra care is taken of the teeth and possible plaque buildup, it can be prevented.
-It is even more important to have a good oral hygienic routine during this time.
+It is even more important to have a good oral hygiene routine during this time.

-It is very important for expecting mothers to take care quickly if they have gum diseasebecause they have a six times greater risk of having preterm and low-birth weight babies!
-If expecting mothers had untreated tooth decay and/or consumed a lot of sugar, their children had four times the risk of developing tooth decay as opposed to children of mothers with proper oral hygiene and healthier diets.
+It is very important for expecting mothers to take treatment steps quickly if they have gum disease because this condition can lead to a six times greater risk of having preterm and low-birth weight babies!
+If expectant mothers have untreated tooth decay and/or consume excessive sugar, their children had four times the risk of developing tooth decay as opposed to children of mothers with proper oral hygiene and healthier diets.

 As far as hormones are concerned, expecting mothers (and also women who take oral contraceptives) generally experience elevated levels of estrogen and progesterone.
 This is why pregnant women have a 65 to 70% chance of developing gingivitis during the pregnancy.
 The risk of getting gingivitis increases beginning with the second month of pregnancy and decreases with the ninth month.

-If you already have gingivitis going in to a pregnancy, it will likely get worse during pregnancy if you do not get treatment.
+If you already have gingivitis going into a pregnancy, it will most likely get worse during pregnancy if you do not get treatment.
 Keep in mind that it is the bacteria in plaque that causes gingivitis by infecting the gum tissue and not the hormonal changes.

 The problem with gum disease (periodontal disease) is that the infected gums are toxic reservoirs of disease-causing bacteria.
 The toxins released can attack the ligaments, gums, and bones surrounding your teeth to create infected pockets similar to large infected wounds in the oral cavity.
-These pockets, unfortunately, can provide access to your bloodstream and allow bacteria to travel throughout your body.
+These pockets, unfortunately, can provide access to your bloodstream and allow bacteria to travel throughout your body, even crossing the placenta.

 Since the bacteria that cause gingivitis can enter the bloodstream, the bacteria can travel all the way down to the uterus.
 This triggers the body to produce prostaglandins, which is a natural fatty acid that normally controls inflammation and smooth muscle contraction.
 When a woman is pregnant, her level of prostaglandins increases and peaks when she goes into labor.
 It is possible that if extra prostaglandins are produced when the body is reacting to infected gums, a pregnant women’s body may think it is a signal to go into labor sooner than expected, thus causing a baby to be born too early or too small.